lukechilds/dockerpi/README.md

 docker run -it lukechilds/dockerpi pi3
 ```

-> **Note:** Pi 2 and Pi 3 support is currently experimental.
-Networking doesn't work and QEMU hangs once the machines are powered down requiring you to `docker kill` the container.
+> **Note:** In the Pi 2 and Pi 3 machines, QEMU hangs once the machines are powered down requiring you to `docker kill` the container.
 See [#4](https://github.com/lukechilds/dockerpi/pull/4) for details.

 ## Wait, what?